manish8561/reactjs-typescript-boilerplate/README.md

 # Getting Started with Create React App

-React JS boilerplate with Typescript, Reduxjs-toolkit, Redux-persist, React-bootstrap and Loader
+React JS boilerplate with Typescript, Reduxjs-toolkit, Redux-persist, React-bootstrap and Loader, And use of useMemo in the component.

 ## Available Scripts